-Adobe Premiere Elements 10 review
+Adobe Premiere Elements 10 full review

 Premiere Elements may be a relative newcomer on the Mac – we reviewed the inaugural version 9 barely a year ago – but it's a mature video-editing program that has been available for Windows PCs for many years.
 Its key editing features and tools are therefore already in place and well tested, and this latest update doesn't really try to make any radical changes.
 Instead, Premiere Elements 10 concentrates on a relatively modest number of important new features.